-As some of you may know, Congress and the President have been considering significant changes to the estate tax structure.
-In April 2005, the House of Representatives passed a bill that would make the elimination of the estate tax in 2010 permanent.
-The Senate has not yet passed any bill related to the estate tax structure, however.
-President Bush wants to eliminate the estate tax entirely, not just for one year.
-While we do not know exactly what will happen once the Senate focuses on this issue, one thing is certain, the laws controlling estate taxes will change at some time, likely before 2010.
-There is no need to any action at this time, and you can count on me to keep you informed as January 3, 2006 Page 3 of 4 developments warrant.
+As some of you may know, Congress and the President have been considering significant changes to the estate tax structure in the past few years.
+President Bush and the Republicans have sought to eliminate the estate tax entirely, but with the shift following the November elections to a Democrat-controlled Congress, we do not know exactly what will happen once the new Congress takes on this issue.
+One thing is certain: The laws controlling estate taxes will change at some time, likely sometime before 2010.
+There is no need to take any action at this time, and you can count on me to keep you informed as developments warrant.
 As always, if a change in law affects your particular plan I will contact you immediately.
 Please call if you have questions.